UnderwaterOwlbear/underwaterowlbear.github.io/Pages/rules.md

 **Staves** grant +1 AC when wielded in two hands.

-**Spears** may be wielded normally in one hand, or be wielded in two hands to deal 2d6 damage against charged or charging enemies.
+**Spears** may be wielded normally in one hand, or be wielded in two hands to deal double damage against charging enemies.

 **Swords** are the weapon of the military elite, and can be made of various materials:
 - **Cold Iron**: +2 to hit vs. fey, 15c